Queen of the Yukon: Plot

-Sadie Martin owns a riverboat that is frequently used by miners traveling to their claims.
+Sadie Martin (Irene Rich) owns a riverboat that is frequently used by miners traveling to their claims.
 During their trip, the miners drink and gamble.
-Sadie's daughter, Helen, is unaware of her mother's work because her mother sends her to boarding school in order to live a lifestyle more attributed to the upper-class.
+Sadie's daughter, Helen (June Carlson), is unaware of her mother's work because her mother sends her to boarding school in order to live a lifestyle more attributed to the upper-class.
 Unfortunately for Sadie, she is facing difficulty maintaining the costly riverboat.
 She is soon forced to sell the boat in order to make ends meet.
-However, greater problems soon enter Sadie's life as the Yukon Mining Company sends John Thorne to take the riverboat away from her, as well as to cheat all of her customers out of their claims.
-Meanwhile, Helen unexpectedly arrives on the riverboat with her boyfriend Bob.
+However, greater problems soon enter Sadie's life as the Yukon Mining Company sends John Thorne (Melvin Lang) to take the riverboat away from her, as well as to cheat all of her customers out of their claims.
+Meanwhile, Helen unexpectedly arrives on the riverboat with her boyfriend Bob (Dave O'Brien).
 Bob takes a job with John and is unknowingly manipulated by him.
 To Sadie's disappointment, Helen appears to enjoy life on the riverboat.
-Sadie soon implores Ace Rincon to help her.
+Sadie soon implores Ace Rincon (Charles Bickford) to help her.